Aqualane Shores Naples: A Boater’s Paradise

 Aqualane Shores is an exclusive waterfront neighborhood in Naples Florida situated between Olde Naples and Port Royal.
 Its close proximity to the legendary Fifth Avenue and Third Street Shopping Districts along with its deep water canals makes Aqualane Shores one of the most desirable waterfront locations in Naples.

 It was the first areas of development in Naples staring back in 1949, which is the same year that Naples became an official city.
 Completion of the first homes was in 1950.
 Most of the original Aqualane Shores homes have been totally reconstructed or torn down completely and replaced with beautiful luxury waterfront homes with boatlifts and proper deep water docks.
 There are roughly 350 waterfront properties, most of which are on the deep water canals and with direct access to the Gulf of Mexico and Naples Bay.
+Find out more of this community from Naples web designers.

 In Aqualane Shores, you will not only find waterfront canal homes but also there are exquisite beachfront homes along parts of the Naples shoreline.
 Aqualane Shores still keeps and treasures the Old Naples charm and beauty that people have come to know in Naples.
 This community borders along the upscale shopping experiences and finest dining found in Third Street.
 The residents here are within walking distance to the Naples pier as well as the beach.
 Thus homes for sale in Aqualane is ideal for luxury living.